 Folders help to organize related scripts and queries into groups, so, first of all, it’s necessary to create a folder structure for the new project.
 The root folder will contain three folders: Security, Database objects, Data.
 Folders for every database object type that is created in the project will be available in the Database objects folder.
 To create such folder structure, perform the following steps.

-Select the project node in Project Explorer and choose Add Folder on the Project menu.
+In Project Explorer, click the project node and select Add Folder on the Project menu.

-Now it’s necessary to create required SQL script files and add them to the project.
+Now it’s necessary to create the required SQL script files and add them to the project.
 You’ll learn how to add existing files to the project first.
 Existing files can be added to a project in two ways.
-Perform the following actions to create files and add them to the project:

-Type or paste the following code into the SQL document:
+2. Type or copy/paste the following code into the SQL document:

 CREATE TABLE dept (